parisakarimii/Pacman_Game/README.md

 ● Eliminates code duplication and improves readability and maintainability.

 ● Scalable and ready for use in more complex game projects.

+# 🤝 Contributions
+If you have suggestions for improving the project or want to contribute, feel free to open an issue or submit a pull request.
+Your feedback is welcome!